SuperTuck/blissperflib/README.md

 EH's are scripted procedures/function wich are called on demand.
 For example, an EH can be executed if a public variable change.
 EH are currently running in the so called non scheduled environment in a **single thread**.
 This means there is only **one** running EH at the same time.
 So if one slow running EH is executed, all other events must wait in a queue.
 To have a fast responding server it is important, that we write our EH code with highest possible efficiency.

-The main intention of this development is to improve the performance of dayz server, by finding slow segments in script code and do optimizing there.
+Now lets explain what `blissperflib.dll` can do for us and how it is to use.

+Essential part of this library is the included profiler.
+It works by collecting call statistics for code segments and logs all call statistic data to a logfile.
+All this works in realtime and logging works asynchron (in separat thread), so the profiler has nearly no impact to overall performance.
+Just lets run your prepared server with high load for a few hours and then evaluate `blissperflib.log`.
+So you can easily spot the bottlenecks and then start investigating the related code.

 In some cases it is useful or nessecary to replace script code by much faster c code.
-This library supports you in both, profiling the script code and, if useful, replacing with c code.
+This library supports you in this case too, by providing an easy to use interface template.
-The first step in optimizing is always finding the **bottlenecks** , that are frequently used and/or heavy processing parts in your script code.
-In the current bliss implementation, a perfect example of such a bottleneck is the function `fnc\_split`, wich is at least 2 times called for every call to hiveWrite and hiveReadWrite, and have to process very long strings.
+In the current bliss implementation, we can find a perfect example of such a bottleneck:
+The function `fnc\_split`, wich is at least 2 times called for every call to hiveWrite and hiveReadWrite, and have to process very long strings.

 Look at the script code of `fnc\_split` what it does and compare it with the related c code.
 The related c function is here more then 100 times faster, especially if we have player with large inventory.

 Realize that if you have 30 players and more this is a really important advantage and makes your server faster responding and freeing much server resources too.

-Essential part of this library is the profiler.
-It works by collecting call statistics for code segments and logs all call statistic data to a logfile.
-All this is in realtime and logging works asynchron (in separat thread), so the profiler has nearly no impact to overall performance.
-All library functions, profiler included, are called via **callExtension**, the IPC interface for Arma 2.

-**How to use:**
+**How to use details and links:**

 **Installation:**